- RTD Access

 - Open Turf

 North Boulder Park offers many amenities for people of all ages and interest.
 This ADA compliant park gained some great enhancements in 2013 that were suggested by local neighbors.
-Check out the park's latest nature play features, teen-adult oriented fitness equipment If it snows click into your skinny skis for some laps.
-Layout for fields
+Check out the park's latest nature play features, teen-adult oriented fitness equipment.

 Slacklining allowed south end of park

-- Fitness equipment station (note: 14 years and older)
+- Fitness equipment station for ages 14 and older

 - Ping pong table